talo/rush-py/README.md

 # Quickstart

-This document will walk through executing jobs on the Rush platform
+This document will walk through executing jobs on the Rush platform.
+For a comprehensive guide on the concepts and constructing a full workflow, see the [full rush-py explainer](./Tutorials/full-rush-py-explainer.ipynb) document

 First, install the following modules via pip - we require Python \> 3.10